 What's legal in Alberta?

-What cannabis products will I legally be allowed to have?
+What cannabis products am I legally allowed to have?

-Upcoming federal legislation policies will allow for the legal purchase of:
+Federal legislation policies allow for the legal purchase of:

 - Dried flower